JDave19/Imaging_Techniques/README.md

 ```

 * Different settings of `z` and `m` are compared.
+* Experiments can be done with different powers such as 2, 3, and 5.
 * This visualization guides parameter tuning for best enhancement quality.

 ![plot](./enhacement_factor.png)